draguve/draguve.github.io/index.md

 {% capture data4 %}

 # DroidDucky
-{% include figure.html image="/assets/img/thing.gif" caption="Basic duckyscript exploit in progress"%}
+{% include dfigure.html image="/assets/img/thing.gif" caption="Basic duckyscript exploit in progress" animation="slideInLeft"%}

 DroidDucky is an Android app to run a USB-Rubber-Ducky type attack through your Android phone.
 Computers recognize it as a regular keyboard and accept pre-programmed keystroke payloads.